Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: Empirical Analysis

 is a vector of time-varying controls.
 In all specifications we include a measure of DEX volume and base gas fees on Ethereum; we additionally include Arbitrum base gas fee and ETH volatility to capture additional shifts in arbitrage intensity.
 As a robustness check (reported in the appendix), we also verify that conclusions are not sensitive to alternative bandwidths around the implementation date and alternative time intervals for short-window repetition.
 Here, we do \textit{not} standardize variables before estimation.

-\paragraph{Discussion of Results.} Table~\ref{tab:arb-results} reports the within-Arbitrum estimates.
-The post-Timeboost indicator is negative and statistically significant for \textsf{RepTXs}, implying a sizable decrease in repeated submissions after the implementation date even after controlling for DEX volume and fee conditions; the point estimate remains similar when adding mainnet base fees and market controls.
+\paragraph{Results.} Table \ref{tab:the-result-main} reports the within-Arbitrum estimates.
+The post-Timeboost indicator is negative and statistically significant for \textsf{RepTXs}, implying a sizable decrease in repeated submissions after the implementation date even after controlling for DEX volume and fee conditions; the estimated coefficients remains similar when adding mainnet base fees and market controls.
 Similarly to the cross-chain analysis, there is a positive significant relation between the post-Timeboost period and revenue, and the post-Timeboost period is associated with higher failure rates among non-timeboosted transactions.

 DEX volume is positively related to repeated transactions, consistent with higher trading activity increasing the number of contested opportunities and associated transaction flow.
 The coefficient on \textsf{BaseGasArb} is large and positive in the repeated transactions regressions, which is expected as Arbitrum gas fees are determined by congestion and would be higher under more spammed transactions.
 The coefficients on \textsf{BaseGasMain} and \textsf{BaseGasArb} for the revenue regressions tell a more interesting story: revenue from reverted gas fees and auction proceeds appears to be driven by base gas on Ethereum, with Arbitrum gas fees and volatility having a second-order effect.
-Taken together, the within-chain estimates provide complementary evidence that Timeboost's implementation is associated with a reduction in repeated submissions on Arbitrum.
+Overall, the within-chain estimates provide complementary evidence that Timeboost's implementation is associated with a reduction in repeated submissions on Arbitrum.